Join Our Team

 • Implement and develop a balanced secular and Jewish curriculum, ensuring high educational standards and engagement for all students, while fostering a love for Israel and a strong connection to Jewish heritage.

-• Develop and integrate enrichment programming into Shayna’s Village and other family engagement initiatives.
+• Develop and integrate enrichment programming and other family engagement initiatives.

-• Oversee the recruitment, training, supervision, and evaluation of all ECLC staff, including the assistant directors, curriculum specialists, program supervisors, Shayna’s Village Director, PJ Library Orlando professional, office staff, and teaching staff.
+• Oversee the recruitment, training, supervision, and evaluation of all ECLC staff, and program support staff.

 • Conduct regular performance evaluations and provide continuous feedback to promote staff growth and program improvement.